-This webpage is part of a series on Dog Coat Color Genetics and was last updated on July 27, 2020 by Sheila Schmutz, when it was moved to a different server.
+This webpage is part of a series on Dog Coat Color Genetics and was last updated on August 27, 2021 by Sheila Schmutz.

-To further complicate things, agouti has more than one promoter which seems to signal where on the body, or even on individual hairs, each pigment is laid down.
+To further complicate things, the agouti gene has more than one promoter which seems to signal where on the body, or even on individual hairs, each pigment is laid down.
 Roughly, one seems to control ventral or belly color and another dorsal or back color.
 The simplest way to "see" this is on a black and tan dog......the back is black from eumelanin pigment being made and the belly is tan or red from phaeomelanin pigment being made.
-In some dogs banded hairs are produced over parts of the body.
+In some dogs banded hairs are produced over parts of the body, usually the back.
 With certain genotypes, the coat color changes from birth to adulthood, usually being born darker and then lightening.

 In about 2005 we mapped the agouti gene to dog chromosome 24.
 This gene undoubtedly has several alleles, but how many is still an open question.
 Some have been identified using DNA studies and tests for agouti phenotypes in some breeds.
 Although several books attempt to state the dominance hierarchy of the agouti alleles, until recently no breed was proven to have all the alleles.
 Most books suggest that it is ay > aw > at > a.
 Breeding data and DNA data from our collaborative study with Dr. Greg Barsh's group at Stanford supports this.
 The Eurasier (shown below) is one breed that has all four alleles (Dreger and Schmutz 2011).